jonghall/ibmcloud-terraform-vpc/README.md

 A [3-tier](https://en.wikipedia.org/wiki/Multitier_architecture) architecture was chosen as a typical cloud workload.
 A 3-tier architecture separates the web / application and data tiers by placing them into separate sub-networks which are logically isolated using virtual network security constructs which can be defined and configured via an API.
 [WordPress](https://wordpress.com), a popular web, blog and e-commerce platform and [MySQL](https://www.mysql.com/), a typical open source database, installed on top of a [LAMP stack](https://en.wikipedia.org/wiki/LAMP) were chosen as the core software stack because to their simplicity and broad acceptance.
+[Nginx](https://www.nginx.com/) and [Nginx Unit](https://www.nginx.com/products/nginx-unit/) were chosen as the Web Server and Application Servers respectively.

-The main objectives of this project is to educate enterprise DevOps users and system administrators on how to leverage both the features of [IBM Cloud VPC Infrastructure](https://cloud.ibm.com/vpc) as well as how to use the [IBM Cloud Terraform Provider](https://github.com/IBM-Cloud/terraform-provider-ibm) and Ansible. to deploy and fully configure a working 3-tier application.
+The main objectives of this project is to educate enterprise DevOps users and system administrators on how to leverage both the features of [IBM Cloud VPC Infrastructure](https://cloud.ibm.com/vpc) as well as how to use the [IBM Cloud Terraform Provider](https://github.com/IBM-Cloud/terraform-provider-ibm) and Ansible to deploy and fully configure a working 3-tier application.

 This automated approach leveraged previous [Solution Tutorials - Highly Available & Scalable Web App](https://cloud.ibm.com/docs/tutorials?topic=solution-tutorials-highly-available-and-scalable-web-application#use-virtual-servers-to-build-highly-available-and-scalable-web-app) documentation.

-Features:
-1. Application
-  - A horizontally scaleable web application across two different availability zones using Wordpress
-  - Multiple separate mysql database servers across two availability zones using HyperDB
-  - A master/slave data replication across availability zones using MySQL
+High Level Architecture

-2. Infrastructure
+1. Infrastructure
   - Public isolation using a VPC
   - RFC1918 private bring-your-own-IP addresses
   - Application and data layers deployed on isolated on separate subnets accross different availability zones